 Managing Cyber Security Risks in Your Supply Chain: 4 Examples of Attacks

-Cybercrime is on the increase.
 In 2021, the number of weekly attacks on corporate networks increased by 50 percent year on year, and there’s no reason to believe that trend will change in 2022 and beyond.
-It’s a fact that no business can afford to ignore, especially in Europe, which has seen the highest increase in attacks, from 400 per organisation per week in 2020 to 670 in 2021, according to data from Check Point Research.
+It’s a fact that no business can afford to ignore, especially in Europe, which has seen the highest increase in attacks, from 400 per organization per week in 2020 to 670 in 2021, according to data from Check Point Research.

 But with the increased budget comes more pressure on security professionals to ensure that money is spent wisely.